 The disadvantages are that larger structures are more suited to crops that do not rotate as you will have to move them each year.
-Also you will need basic DIY stills and tools to make them.
+Also, you will need basic DIY skills and tools to make them.

 I have seen people with these covering brassicas and while they do keep off the birds they do not keep out the cabbage white (but then neither does netting!)

 I like curved simply because I like the shape better.
 However, plants grow up and out.
 A curved structure goes up and in.
 A lot of people use them, however, this needs to be noted when thinking about what you are going to use as it can limit growth depending on the size of the surround.